frmichel/taxref-ld/src/README.md

 Several steps are involved in the generation of the TAXREF-LD RDF dataset.
 This folder provides the tools, scripts and mappings files involved in carrying out these steps.

+The following gives the procedure to generate a new release of the whole dataset.

+## Update environment

+Update file `env.sh` with the new version of TAXREF.

+In file `xr2rml/xr2rml.properties` update property `database.name[0]` to match the value of `$DB` in `env.sh`.

 ### Downloading TAXREF and loading it into MongoDB